Sudipta670/DiceGame/README.md

 # React + Vite

+This is a basic dice game made using react and for styling styled components has been used.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: